 - Parvovirus: This virus can potentially infect the heart muscles, and can even cause acute heart failure in dogs.

 - Bacterial infections: Bacteria from the mouth can get into the bloodstream and attach to the heart valves, causing inflammation in the lining of the heart or in the valves.
-(This is why good dental care is extremely important.)
+(This is why good dental care is extremely important.
+Check out our article on how to brush your dog’s teeth.)

 - Nutritional deficiency: A lack of vitamin E or selenium can cause damage to the heart muscles.